madeofpendletonwool/PinePods/README.md

 - [x] Configure some kind of auto-refresh feature - Refreshes now on first boot and once every hour
 - [x] Mass download options not working on web
 - [x] Issue with loading poddisplay on web
+- [x] Search options missing from web (Restored - Entirely due to flet jank from app to web)

 ### Pre-beta version